andreeapanait99/Pixel-Breakout/README.md

 Both game modes offer 3 lives.

 ### Play one level mode
 The player chooses one of the 5 available levels.
 In order to win, the player has to finish the aforementioned chosen level without losing all 3 lives.
 If the player loses one of the lives, the game continues on from where it was left.

 ### Play all levels mode
-The player has to finish all 5 levels in order to win.
+The player has to finish all 5 levels in order to win without losing all 3 lives.
 If the player loses one of the lives, the game restarts from level 1.

 ## Video